TanishGowda/Machine-Learning-Gen-AI-/README.md

 -- Project 5 (TF-IDF (NLP Pipeline)) --

 A simple project using pyspark, which demontrates NLP tasks (Tokenizer, TF-IDF, LogisticRegresion).
 Constructed a pipeline to perform these tasks sequentially.

+-- Project 6 (Finetuning phi-3-mini model) --

+Fine tuned the phi-3-mini model, to accept semi-structured data and convert it into structured data, which is easily readable and understandable.